StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/could-you-explain-more-how-all-this-works-with-respect-to-the-finality-of-death/_index.md

 While I don't think there is anything technically wrong with what I said, perhaps this is not actually the ideal framework for trying to explain the concept, now that I think about it.
 Since it's not so much that the "dying" is different (so to speak), so much as what comes after it.
 That is, the difference comes from the following condition of the human being's existence more than it comes from how they left the physical world the first time around.

 So, for example, if Jairus' daughter died of illness (as is likely, given that she was only about 12 years old per Luke 8:42, and the text gives us no reason to think it was anything different), then her death from illness was no different than that of someone who would not ultimately be resuscitated.
 There was nothing special about this part, *per se*.
-What was special came only afterwards: that someone who was once dead (well and truly dead, not merely asleep) once again had life. *That* is the special thing---the miracle---not the "type of death".
+What was special came only afterwards: that someone who was once dead (well and truly dead, not merely asleep) once again had life. *That* is the special thing—the miracle—not the "type of death".

 What I had been trying to get at before was that there is a sort of death after which one stays dead, and that is true of all humans, even those who were resuscitated in the interim.
 Permanent physical death eventually comes for us all, and cannot be avoided by anyone.